-The War on Paper includes a close look at the planning documents for Operation Mincemeat, a deception conceived by British Intelligence to fool the Germans regarding the true target for the Allied invasion of Sicily.
+Operation Mincemeat was a deception conceived by British Intelligence to fool the Germans regarding the true target for the Allied invasion of Sicily.
 A dead body would be ‘planted’ off the coast of Spain carrying secret documents which purported to reveal that the targets for the forthcoming invasion would be Greece and Sardinia, with Sicily only intended as a feint.
-To ensure that the Germans swallowed the deception, it was necessary to create a detailed false identity for the body, which in reality was that of a homeless labourer who had died after swallowing rat poison.
+To ensure that the Germans swallowed the deception, it was necessary to create a detailed false identity for the body, which was that of a homeless labourer who had died after swallowing rat poison.

-The secret operation involved dressing this corpse as a Major in the Royal Marines and giving it the false identity of ‘William Martin’, complete with appropriate identification documents and other papers which would give the body a personality and background.
+The secret operation involved dressing this corpse as a Major in the Royal Marines and giving it the false identity of ‘William Martin’.
+Appropriate identification documents and other papers would give the body a personality and background.
 These included a photograph of Major Martin’s fiancée, a receipt for an engagement ring, a theatre ticket stub and other evidence.

 Early on 30 April 1943, the body of ‘Major Martin’ was launched into the sea from the British submarine HMS Seraph and left to drift just over a mile off the southern Spanish coast.
 Once recovered by the Spanish authorities, the ‘secret’ documents carried on the body were covertly opened, photographed and passed via Nazi sympathizers to German intelligence officers in Spain.

 Letter from the private papers of Captain Ewen Montagu RNR showing the authorisation of the plan on behalf of PM Winston Churchill.

 Signal outlining the role of submarine HMS Seraph in delivering its secret cargo.